DrJohnWagner/crewai-poetry-crew/research/Section-6.md

                 narrowing every time we try to breathe.
 ```

-This is no longer symbolic distance.
-This is **distance as a dynamic pressure surface**:
+This is no longer symbolic distance.This is **distance as a dynamic pressure surface**:

 - it leans,
 - it narrows,
 - it constricts breath.

 The poem now treats distance as a manifold the characters physically and emotionally inhabit.